Spectral band degeneracies of $\frac{\pi}{2}-$rotationally invariant periodic Schr\"odinger operators: Introduction

 In this article, we consider a class of periodic Schr\"odinger operators on $\R^2$, whose underlying period lattice is $\Z^2$ and such that the potential is real, inversion symmetric, and invariant under $\pi/2$ rotation.
 We call such potentials {\it admissible}; see Definition \ref{def:sq-pot}.
 The class of potentials to which our results apply includes those which are superpositions of localized potentials (say potential wells or potential barriers) centered on a discrete structure with the appropriate symmetries.
 Two such examples are illustrated in Figure \ref{fig:Lattices}; the square lattice (left) and the Lieb lattice (right) are displayed together with corresponding choices of fundamental cells.
 We call these two types of potentials {\it square lattice potentials} and {\it Lieb lattice potentials}; see Examples~\ref{square-pot} and \ref{lieb-pot} and the potentials in Figures \ref{figure11}-\ref{figure10}.

 Our goal is to study symmetry-induced characteristics in the band structure of such operators and to explore these in the context of the above two examples.
-The present results are the $\Z^2-$ analogue of results obtained for conical degenerate points (Dirac points) in honeycomb structures \cite{Colin-de-Verdiere:91,Grushin:09,FW:12,FLW-MAMS:17,Lee:16,BC:18}.
+The present results are the $\Z^2-$ analogue of results obtained in honeycomb structures \cite{Colin-de-Verdiere:91,Grushin:09,FW:12,FLW-MAMS:17,Lee:16,BC:18}.
 Our proofs make use of the framework developed in \cite{FW:12,FLW-MAMS:17}.

+For the class of potentials we consider, the nature of band degeneracies at high-symmetry quasi-momenta is described by two intersecting dispersion surfaces which are locally characterized by a normal form which is $\pi/2-$rotationally invariant, and to leading order homogeneous of degree two.
+A consequence is that the dynamics of wave-packets, which are spectrally concentrated near such high-symmetry quasi-momenta, is given by an effective system of coupled linear time-dependent Schr\"odinger equations with indefinite effective mass tensor.
+This is in contrast to the case of honeycomb structures where the band degeneracies at the high symmetry points are conical (so-called {\it Dirac points}) and the effective dynamics is given by a time-dependent system of Dirac equations.